The Hood (Thunderbirds): 2004 film

-In the live-action Thunderbirds, the character (portrayed by Ben Kingsley) openly goes by the name "The Hood", though Parker notes that it "sounds like an alias".
+In the live-action Thunderbirds, the character (portrayed by Ben Kingsley) openly goes by the name "the Hood", although Parker notes that it "sounds like an alias".
 Lady Penelope says that his real name is Trangh Belagant.

-In the film, The Hood's actions against International Rescue are more direct.
+In the film, the Hood's actions against International Rescue are more direct.
 Having tracked the organisation to Tracy Island, he cripples Thunderbird 5 with a missile attack, trapping Jeff and the four eldest brothers on board, then proceeds to steal Thunderbird 2 and the Mole and use them to rob the Bank of London.
 His ambition is to frame International Rescue for both this heist and nine others, leaving the family disgraced and causing the collapse of the world's monetary system.

 The nature of his powers has changed, being more akin to telekinesis (including abilities such as levitation) than hypnosis.
 Over-use of his powers temporarily weakens him.
 He tells Brains that he "was born with [his] powers".
 His half-niece Tin-Tin (Vanessa Hudgens) is shown to possess similar abilities but uses them only for good.

-It is eventually revealed that The Hood was left for dead during one of International Rescue's early missions.
+It is eventually revealed that the Hood was left for dead during one of International Rescue's early missions.
 The Hood blames Jeff for abandoning him, but Jeff tells Alan that there was no way to save him that would not have killed them both.
 Though given the chance to let the defeated Hood fall into the Mole's spinning drill head, Alan decides to pull him back up and hands him over to the authorities.
 The Hood is taken into police custody.

+According to the film's costume designer, Marit Allen, the Hood's wardrobe was intended to evoke a dragon.
+This reptilian concept extended to his henchmen Transom and Mullion – the former having a lizard-like look, the latter resembling "a huge frightening turtle, if there's such a thing."